gvwilson/thirdbit/src/fiction/in-heck/index.md

 and shaded her eyes with her hand.
 She could just make out a bump on one of the distant hills that might have been the observatory.
-She didn't know how powerful the sight on Thoughtful's rifle was, but she had nothing to lose.
+She didn't know how powerful the scope on Thoughtful's rifle was, but she had nothing to lose.

 "Hey!
 I'm here!
 I'm here!"
 She waved her arms,
-then froze as something glooped in the river.
+then froze at a *gloop* from the river.
-She'd had nightmares about the tentacled thing that lurked near Patient's bunker.
+She still had nightmares about the tentacled thing that lurked near Patient's bunker.
 Anyway,
+scope or no scope,
-the trees that hid the tower almost certainly hid her too.
+the trees that hid the tower probably hid her too.
 She would have to find another way to—

 *Creeeaaak.*
-Maddy jumped at the sound of metal scraping on metal behind her.
+Maddy jumped as metal scraped on metal behind her.
-As a hatch was opening in the roof of the tower!
+A hatch was opening in the tower's roof!

 Three quick steps took her to the nearest tree.
 She *hated* climbing—her feet were too big for it—but she could if she had to.
 Or could she?
-The branches were woven together so tightly that she couldn't fit through them,, except now that she looked closely they weren't just branches: someone had woven cables through them.
+The branches were interlaced so tightly that she couldn't fit through them,, except now that she looked closely they weren't just branches: someone had woven cables through them.